ShellAlbert/AudioInProcessAudioOut/README.md

 # AudioInProcessAudioOut
-A Linux ALSA framework for AudioIn--Processing--AudioOut
+A Linux ALSA framework for AudioIn--Processing--AudioOut.
+Realtime framework for audio noise suppression algorithm verification.